Snowflake-Labs/sfquickstarts/site/sfguides/src/fine-tune-an-llm-in-snowpark-container-services-with-autotrain/fine-tune-an-llm-in-snowpark-container-services-with-autotrain.md

 ## Cleanup
 Duration: 2

-If you no longer need the service and compute pool up and running, we can stop the service and suspend the compute pool so that we don't incur any cost (Snowpark Container Services bill credits/second based on the compute pool's uptime, similar to Virtual Warehouse billing):
+If you no longer need the service and compute pool up and running, we can stop the service and suspend the compute pool so that we don't incur any cost.
+Snowpark Container Services bill credits/second based on the compute pool's uptime, similar to Virtual Warehouse billing.

 ```SQL
 USE ROLE CONTAINER_USER_ROLE;